mantisbt/mantisbt/readme.md

 -------------

 This file contains information to help you customize MantisBT.
-A more detailed doc can be found at http://docs.mantisbt.org/
+A more detailed doc can be found at http://www.mantisbt.org/docs/

 * config_defaults_inc.php
   - this file contains the default values for all the site-wide variables.
-* config_inc.php
+* config/config_inc.php
   - You should create this file to change config variable values.
 Your values from this file will be used instead of the defaults.
 This file will not be overwritten when you upgrade, but config_defaults_inc.php will.
-    Look at config_inc.php.sample for an example.
+    Look at config/config_inc.php.sample for an example.

 * core/*_api.php - these files contains all the API library functions.